alploskov/kithon/docs/cli.md

 -l, --lang TEXT       Marking the entrance language (py, hy, coco)
 	                  [default: (Determined by the filename)]

---to TEXT             Dirrectory with templates file or name of target language
+--to TEXT             Dirrectory with templates files or name of target language

 -w, --watch           Regeneration when changing
 ```